 So your percussion loops need to have almost no groove, but don’t worry they will still sound awesome, keeping to a more strict groove will mean the loops are compatible with every dance track you play them with.

-All of the percussion loops in our packs are quantised with minimal groove to ensure they sound great with whatever genre of house music you’re playing them with.
-We’ve tested them all on multiple genres so we know they are perfectly in sync every time.
+Because of this we quantised all of the percussion loops in our DJ packs with minimal groove to ensure they sound great with whatever genre of house music you’re playing them with.
+We’ve tested them all on multiple genres so we know they are perfectly in sync.

 DOWNLOAD ALL 100 PERCUSSION LOOPS